franciscoengenheiro/ai-autonomous-agents/README.md

 ## Project Overview 📝

-The project aims to introduce students to the development of autonomous agents capable of navigating dynamic environments.
-The project is divided into three parts, each focusing on a different type of agent: reactive, deliberative using state space search, and deliberative using Markov Decision Processes.
+The project aims
+to introduce students to the development of autonomous agents using different paradigms of artificial intelligence.
+It was a key evaluation point of the [Artificial Intelligence for Autonomous Systems](https://www.isel.pt/en/leim/artificial-intelligence-autonomous-systems) course in the [CSE](https://www.isel.pt/en/curso/bsc-degree/computer-science-and-computer-engineering) undergraduate program of [ISEL](https://www.isel.pt/en).

  The project is divided into three main parts, each focusing on a different type of agent: reactive,